darlacameron/intro-to-d3-nicar-2020/README.md

 Some of the newer features we use in this workshop don’t work in older browsers.
 [Promises][21], [Arrow functions][22] and [Template literals][23] work in all modern browsers, but not IE11.
 If you want to use these features in older browsers you’ll need to provide [polyfills][24] for them.
 D3 version five [only supports modern browsers][25] and if you need to support older ones you’ll have to use older versions of the library or individual modules.

 #### Beware of old d3 examples with previous APIs older than v4

-- D3 was first released in 2012, and it's now on version 5!
+D3 was first released in 2012, and it's now on version 5!
 For security reasons, we recommend using the latest and greatest version.
 The last few [changes][26] have changed the code's structure in big ways, and examples before v4 will not work with the current versions.
 As you're googling around to solve a bug, keep an eye out for old examples and avoid them.

-#### [Observable][27]
+#### Observable notebooks

-- Mike Bostock is all in on his cool new tool for writing code.
+Mike Bostock is all in on [his cool new tool][27] for writing code.
 You'll see lots of newer d3 examples in this format.
-- It's a cool tool, and we use it at WaPo a lot.
-- Great development experience. you can start coding right away, imports and versioning work very naturally.
-Good way to experiment with data and see what it tells you.
-- But!
-It is hard to translate your code into the “real world.”
+It's a cool tool, and we use it the Post a lot.
+Great development experience. you can start coding right away, imports and versioning work very naturally.
+It is a good way to experiment with data and see what it tells you, but it's hard to translate your code into the “real world.”
 It looks a lot like JavaScript but it has a lot of nonstandard stuff mixed in.

 #### Scrollytelling

-- Scrolling is a native behavior on the web.
+Scrolling is a native behavior on the web.
 Unlike clicking filter buttons or hovering for a tooltip, we know that readers know how to get information this way.
 Thus, you see fancy scrolling techniques implemented in A LOT in graphics.
 [The Pudding][28] does scrollytelling especially well, if you need inspiration.

-- Ryan Murphy wrote a handy little [scroller][29] library that we highly recommend if you want a lightweight implementation.
+Ryan Murphy wrote a handy little [scroller][29] library that we highly recommend if you want a lightweight implementation.

 #### Maps
 d3 is pretty great for mapping — most newsrooms use d3 + canvas for their election results maps, for instance.
 But, without a bit of background knowledge in cartography and GIS, there can be a steep learning curve.